-Amzair is a high end heat pump manufacturer in France, near Brest city.
-They build devices to last at least 10 years, with stainless steel everywhere, always seeking for repairability to extend their product life.
+Amzair is a high-end heat pump manufacturer in France, near Brest city.
+They build devices to last at least 10 years, with stainless steel everywhere, always seeking repairability to extend their product life.
 Buying such a heat pump for your home is expensive, but its durability is what makes it worth it!

-But as any semi industrial system, you need to a good maintenance and sometimes adjust the servo assisting parameters during the lifetime.
-A long warranty time is only possible with a good system monitoring.
-One year ago, Amzair started their “Serenity” project: a 10 years warranty for their product.
+But as with any semi-industrial system, you need to good maintenance and sometimes adjust the servo assisting parameters during the lifetime.
+A long warranty time is only possible with good system monitoring.
+One year ago, Amzair started their "Serenity" project: a 10 years warranty for their product.

 Amzair, connecting heat pumps

-The heat pump electronics is driven by an industrial controller.
-The requirements could be expressed as a 4-line specifications:
+The heat pump electronics are driven by an industrial controller.
+The requirements could be expressed as 4-line specifications:

 - Read 500 variables from the controller, with a 1s resolution.
 Store them locally for 7 days.